Ayush2000Roy/happy-places-app/README.md

 # happy-places-app
+Sample app that displays your favorite places.
 # Requirements
 Familiar with Android Studio and its features and components.
+# Steps
 **!Under _Gradle Scripts_ in build.gradle(Module:app) add the extra dependencies which are present in the file here!
 Otherwise, many of the third party integrations won't work.**

 **Step 1:** Under _activities_ the MainActivity file is automatically created.
 Copy the code from _MainActivity.kt_ from here and paste it in your file.